YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Table 5.
 Decision Tree's accuracies with respective feature vector sets.

 **Observation:** We observed the tf-idf feature vectors set resulted in better accuracy(0.751) than other feature vectors sets.
-Since the decision Tree decides on a different node at each time, results could be differ considering that the difference with accuracy of the Countvectorizer feature vectors set are small.
+Since the decision Tree decides on a different node at each time, results could be differ considering that the difference with accuracy of the Countvectorizer feature vector set are small.
 Also, we observed that accuracies from feature vectors sets of Word2Vec and Word2Vec applied PCA are not much big difference rather than cases of Logistic Regression and SVM.

 We adjusted parameters DecisionTree to improve better accuracy with the Tf-Idf feature vectors set.
 As default values, Decision Tree has 'gini' criterion, 'best' split strategy, consider all number of features when looking for best split.
 We can see the detail of parameters in Sklearn documentation[18].
 The 'min_samples_split' parameter indicates the minimum number of samples required to split an internal node.
 For experiments, I used random_state to make reproducible results.